The big moment is almost here, and you’re no closer to deciding on a set of bottles than you were in your first trimester.

 Tommee Tippee Anti-Colic Bottle Review

 Colic is unpleasant for both parents and babies.
-Your baby cries, fusses and is often inconsolable.
+Your baby cries, fusses, and is often inconsolable.
 That’s when parents may want to consider buying anti-colic bottles, which help prevent excessive air from being swallowed with milk.
-Swallowing air may cause extra gas which contributes to a baby’s colic (source).
+Swallowing air may cause extra gas which contributes to a baby’s colic (1).

 The Tommee Tippee anti-colic set comes with two 5-ounce bottles, each with several pieces – the bottle, the cap, the nipple, a nipple ring and an insert.

-- The tube and valve system cuts back on the air in your baby’s milk to help with colic.
+- The tube and valve system cut back on the air in your baby’s milk to help with colic.